benkalmus/ollama-openwebui/README.md

 - Access to docker and docker images (may need to login to docker and github)
 - domain name (please remember to rename all instances in this repo)

+- Run Ollama:
+    - If already running, simply change haproxy.cfg to point to local instance (default is `127.0.0.1:11434` )
-- In my setup I am already running ollama ( `ollama serve` ) on a private network (11.0.0.0:11434).
+    - In my setup I am already running ollama ( `ollama serve` ) on a private network (`11.0.0.0:11434`).
     - Inside the `haproxy.cfg` file, you can change the servers that tells haproxy to pick to connect to OLLAMA.
         - [!NOTE] If you want to run ollama on another machine like me, make sure it is bound to 0.0.0.0 not 127.0.0.1 !! `OLLAMA_HOST=0.0.0.0:11434`
         - Append the following to `/etc/systemd/system/ollama.service` file:
         - Environment="OLLAMA_HOST=0.0.0.0:11434"